 Copyright and Privacy: Click these links to read the copyright and privacy information for Exchange Server.

 The levels of support for operating system and browser combinations that you can use to access the EAC are described in the following tables.

 The levels of support for the EAC are:

 Supported: All functionality and features are supported and have been fully tested.

 Unsupported: The browser and operating system combination isn't supported, or hasn't been tested.
 For more information about supported versions of Internet Explorer on Windows, see Internet Explorer Support Announcement.

 n/a: The browser and operating system combination isn't possible.
 For example, an older browser on a newer operating system, or vice-versa.

 Operating system and browser combinations that aren't listed are unsupported.
-This includes iOS, Android, and Windows Phone.
+This includes iOS and Android.

 Third-party plug-ins might cause issues with the EAC for supported browsers.